mattermost/docs/source/messaging/configuring-notifications.rst

       In Mattermost v6.0, **Mobile Push Notifications** have moved.
 Access **Notifications** by selecting the **Gear** icon in the Global Header.

-      - Configure push notifications in **Notifications > Mobile Push Notifications > Send mobile push notifications**.
+      - Configure push notifications in **Settings > Notifications > Mobile Push Notifications > Send mobile push notifications**.
       - Configure when push notifications are sent depending on your availability in **Notifications > Mobile Push Notifications > Trigger push notifications when**.

   .. tab:: Mattermost v5.39 and earlier